 We participate in this award program to honor outstanding nurses.
 All nurses (LPN, RN, and Advance Practice Nurses) who provide direct patient care in any department or clinic are eligible to be nominated for a DAISY Award.

-Nomination forms are available at our nurses' stations, the nursing administration office, human resources, The Light Center for Public Health, and our clinics in Grinnell, Victor and Deer Creek Health Center in Toledo.
+Nomination forms are available at our nurses' stations, the nursing administration office, human resources, The Light Center for Public Health, and our clinics in Grinnell and Victor.
 Completed forms may be turned into the general admissions desk at the hospital or clinic.
 They may also be sent via email.

 100 Great Nurses